raj-kumar94/shopify-app-starter/README.md

 # Using Redis for user session

+Why ?

+If you're using express-session and using cluster mode with multiple node instances running, most likely your session management will fail.
+Either store session in database or use any fast in-memory database such as redis

-in your .env file add `REDIS=yes`
+- in your .env file add `REDIS=yes`

-you can configure further in `sessionChecker.js`
+- you can configure further in `sessionChecker.js`

-ofcourse you can use it for your general purpose too
+- install connect-redis package with command `npm install --save connect-redis`